gabriel-venezian/bookpedia/README.md

 Repository created in order to organize and boost my reading habit.

-Here books from different contents will be listed, which aroused my interest and which I'm sure that will contribute to my personal and professional growth.
+Here books from different contents will be listed, which aroused my interest and will contribute to my personal and professional growth.

 Feel free to point me to readings, or start a conversation about any specific book.
 All knowledge is very welcome!